-Select less TDI Stages if possible
+Select less TDI Stages for wide-angle lenses

-When using fisheye lenses for spherical 180° x 360° panoramas, the angles at the edge become extreme, so there is a loss in sharpness in these areas of the image.
-Limiting TDI Stages to 1x or 2.5x allows a better alignment and increased edge sharpness for fisheye lenses.
-For other lenses it is also recommendable to use less TDI stages.
-Use TDI 20x when necessary (for example for indoor photography).
+When using wide-angle lenses the angles at the edge become extreme, so there is a loss in sharpness in these areas of the image.
+Reducing TDI Stages allows a better alignment and increased edge sharpness for these lenses.